This policy applies to all George Mason University (University) employees.

 4. Radiation Safety Compliance: All instructional and research projects involving sources of ionizing radiation or x-ray producing devices must be reviewed by the Radiation Safety Committee for compliance with NRC regulations, as well as University policies and procedures.
 This review is facilitated through the use of the Project Review Form available from the Environmental Health and Safety Office.

 5. Research & Scholarship Misconduct: Federal regulations stipulate that the University must comply with federal policy guiding misconduct.
 In its effort to prevent research fraud and ensure the proper conduct of research, the University has established Policy 4007 – Misconduct in Research and Scholarship, which addresses both the policy and procedures for dealing with an allegation of misconduct.

 7. Classified Research: All research activities involving the use of classified or proprietary information must be reviewed according to the University Statement of Policy and Procedures on Classified and Proprietary Research approved by the Board of Visitors on March 28, 1990.

 8. Copyrights and Patents: All research activities supported by external sponsors that involve copyrightable and/or patentable works must be reviewed according to Policies 4002 – Copyright in University Works and 4003 – Patenting University Inventions.

 E. REPORTING RESPONSIBILITIES

 OSP, the only official source of information regarding sponsored programs at the University, maintains a database on all sponsored projects at the University.
 A quarterly report of proposal submissions and sponsored awards is distributed to chairs, deans, and administrative staff.
 Sponsored proposal, award and expenditure data also is available to academic units from the Sponsored Programs Data Mart.
 An annual report describing all sponsored project activity is issued following the end of the fiscal year and published in the University Fact Book.

 IV.
 EFFECTIVE DATE AND APPROVAL

 The policies herein are effective March 1, 2014.
-This Administrative Policy shall be reviewed and revised annually, if necessary.
-All amendments and additions to this Policy are to be reviewed and approved by the Office of the Provost and the Senior Vice President for Administration and Finance.
+This Policy shall be reviewed and revised annually, if necessary.

 Maurice W. Scherrens